lvgl/lvgl/docs/CODING_STYLE.rst

 Formatting
 ----------

-Here is example to show bracket placing and using of white space:
+Here is example to show bracket placement and use of white space:

 .. code-block:: c